-The 3M company who held the exclusive contract to manufacture military ear plugs for over a decade has admitted it knew they didn’t work properly or even at all.
+The 3M company has held the exclusive contract to manufacture military earplugs for over a decade.
+The company has admitted to knowing the earplugs didn’t work properly or even at all.
 What does this mean for service members who counted on these defective earplugs?

-However, while this lawsuit established some important facts about these defective ear plugs, it didn’t address the claims of service members who used the earplugs and suffered damages, such as hearing loss, as a result.
-While 3M attempted to use the government contractor immunity defense, on July 27th, 2020 Judge Rodgers found it undisputed that the company was responsible for the design of the earplugs, not the military.
+While 3M attempted to use the government contractor immunity defense, on July 27th, 2020 Judge Rodgers found that the company was responsible for the design of the earplugs, not the military.
 This was a huge victory for victims of the faulty earplugs all across the country.

 For a free legal consultation with a 3M Combat Arms Earplugs lawyer serving New Orleans, call 800-537-8185

-3M had an exclusive contract to manufacture the combat arms earplugs and therefore they were standard issue for military personnel from 2003 to 2015.
-Current and former service members who served at any point during the years these ear plugs were used may have been injured.
+3M had an exclusive contract to manufacture the Combat Arms earplugs and therefore they were standard issue for military personnel from 2003 to 2015.
+Current and former service members who served at any point during the years who used these earplugs may have been injured.
 In particular:

 - Combat veterans who served tours in Iraq and Afghanistan